How I became a certified Sommelier and the people of my London years

 The wine

 In terms of wine, it was also unavoidable, as in Bordeaux, from the right bank to the left bank, the landscape is like an ocean of vines, with vineyards planted pretty much everywhere (in the whole region), covering both hills and plains forming undulating waves of vine rows rolling as far as your eyes can see.
-And, thus, wine producing is (by far) the region's prime activity, and pretty much everything in Bordeaux is directly or indirectly related to wine.
+Consequently, wine production is (by far) the region's prime activity, and almost everything in Bordeaux is directly or indirectly related to wine.

-My grandfather was a small local winemaker in the Côtes de Bourg, and other members of my family, on both my mother and my father side, also owned or tended vineyards in various appellations around Bordeaux (mainly on the right bank though).
-Therefore, I got acquainted with work in the vineyards and accustomed to drinking wine at a very early stage of my life.
+My grandfather was a small local winemaker in the Côtes de Bourg, and other members of my family, on both my mother's and my father's side, also owned or tended vineyards in various appellations around Bordeaux (mainly on the right bank, though).
+Therefore, I got acquainted with the work in the vineyards and became accustomed to drinking wine at a very early stage.

-I started working in the vineyards, when I was really young, during holidays and weekends, helping my grandfather and/or other people in the family and neighbours who owned or tended vineyards, back then, where I grew up in the Côtes de Bourg.
-It was hard, but I learned a lot from doing it, it made me humble and respectful of the people working in the vineyards and cellars all year long.
+I grew up in the Côtes de Bourg, in my mother's house, a few parcels of vines away from my grandfather's house.
+I started working in the vineyards when I was young, during holidays and weekends, helping my grandfather and/or other family members and neighbours who owned or tended vineyards back then.
+It was hard, but I learned a lot from doing it.
+It made me humble and respectful of the people working in the vineyards and cellars all year long.

 - and also the Winter "Pruning" and making bundles with the cut vine shoots ("Les Sarments")